VeronicaG24/AssignmentRT1/README.md

 Implemented improvements
 ----------------------

-Some improvements have been implemented due to avoid some critical situation:
+Some improvements have been implemented due to avoid some critical situations:

 * To avoid the collision with the golden box before the release of the silver box, in the main function, where the distance to release the box is checked, I set the parameter equals to (d_th*2).